What is it like to sail on Norwegian Cruise Line (NCL)?

-In general the atmosphere that you’ll find on Norwegian’s ships is on par with other mass market cruise lines.
-It is warm, inviting, and comfortable.
+In general the atmosphere that you’ll find on Norwegian’s ships is on par with other mass market cruise lines, although it does seem to focus on a more luxury and and upscale vibe.
+It is still warm, inviting, and comfortable.
 After all, you’re there to have a fun vacation.

 You’ll find plenty of friendly staff, ready to welcome you to the ship and help with anything you need.
 And because Norwegian is known for its “Freestyle Cruising,” that means you can set your own schedule for dining — taking some of the rigid atmosphere out of mealtime.

 Ships can vary, but with a relatively new fleet, the décor and atmosphere is modern.
 You’ll see bright colors painted on the ship’s hull, but the interior is more subdued with lots of wood and metal finishes.

 The style seems more in line with a high-end hotel than a classic cruise ship.
 That said, the people — both crew and passengers — keep things friendly and down-to-earth.